Why research is important to your practice

 - As much as possible, provide families with references to evidence itself.
 Although the raw information can be hard to follow, parents will appreciate having the option to learn more.

 - Use up-to-date sources of evidence.
-This is especially important for any health professional.
+This is especially important for health professionals.
 Your service needs to be based on the latest knowledge and developments in your field.

-The last point here may seem obvious to most professionals, but new information and resources are becoming available all the time.
-It’s a good idea to regularly ask questions like:
+Using up-to-date sources might seem obvious to most professionals, but new information and resources are becoming available all the time.
+It’s a good idea to regularly ask yourself questions such as these: